 Please contact us to book a free consultation.

-We have law offices in Orangeburg, Lexington, and Columbia, SC.
+Our Sumter personal injury lawyers have law offices in Orangeburg, Lexington, and Columbia, SC.
 And we serve the entire state of South Carolina.